-Our ProMV software allows one to develop these models and set up the monitoring schemes.
-These can then be implemented into our ProBatch Online software that connects to the process and allows for real-time monitoring and prediction of final product quality and yield.
+MVA software, such as Aspen’s ProMV (developed by ProSensus and sold to AspenTech in 2016), allows one to develop these models and set up the monitoring schemes.
+Once offline models have been developed and validated, they can then be implemented online to allow for real-time monitoring and prediction of final product quality and yield.

 These modeling and monitoring approaches are becoming widely used in the chemical, pharmaceutical, biologics and semiconductor industries.

 Real-time Batch Control Maximizes Yields & Product Quality while Reducing Costly Errors.

 Powerful new approaches to batch control have also been developed using latent variable models.
 By tracking the progress of every new batch, and making small corrections to the standard operation at a few critical decision points, you can maximize the projected yield and ensure the final product quality is well within acceptable bounds.

 Batch control models can be built in MVA software and embedded in process control systems for real-time implementation.
 These predictive batch control models are quite new and have only recently been deployed in the chemical, pharmaceutical and food industries.

 For example, in the production of snack foods a batch control system was introduced leading to an increase of 25-30% in productivity and reduced error deviations from target of 75% in all the quality attributes.

 The first step in manufacturing consistently high quality product is to start with an offline multivariate analysis of historical batches.